 Customer-provided ventilators, respirators and CPAP machines

-Please note that aircraft in-seat electrical power is available on a limited number of aircraft, and there is no guarantee that the in-seat power will be operative.
-Flights operated by United Express will have no in-seat power.
-Therefore, customers must have an ample supply of fully charged batteries plus three hours of extra battery time for the flight.
-In case of failure of electronic equipment or unforeseen delays, United recommends that customers travel with manually operated backup supplies.
+Please note that in-seat electrical power is available on a limited number of aircraft, and that there is no guarantee the in-seat power will operate.
+Flights operated by United Express® will have no in-seat power.
+Therefore, you must have an ample supply of fully charged batteries, plus three hours of extra battery time for the flight.
+In case of electronic equipment failure or unforeseen delays, we recommend that you travel with manually operated backup supplies.

 Ventilators, respirators and CPAP machines are considered assistive devices.
 They must be stowed and used in the passenger cabin consistent with applicable TSA, FAA and other regulations governing carry-on bags.